CivicActions/ssp-toolkit/docs/controls/SC.md

 #### LINCS specific control or LINCS Responsibility

-This is a planned control.
 Use of cryptographic key management for the LINCS system is not in use for at the time of implementation for authentication.
 CivicActions does not utilize customer agency supplied PIV credentials for access to customer instances of the LINCS.
 Access enforcement and authentication requirements for LINCS are described in AC-2 & IA-2.
 AWS platform does not utilize or manage cryptographic keys within the ACE boundary.

-## SC-13 USE OF CRYPTOGRAPHY
+## SC-13 CRYPTOGRAPHIC PROTECTION

 > Control description: <http://800-53.govready.com/control?id=SC-13>
 >